alexandre-jme1234/PJMTool-app/README.md

 ## Description

-PJMTool-app is a project to manage Projects and Tasks with colleages and friends.
+The PJMTool-app is intended to facilitate project and task management with colleagues and friends.
+You could define executors and managers, define different rules and priorities, and use a Kanban Vue Model.

 ### Technology Stack